 and then access specific functions like:

 Then multiple subdirectories can have the same function name without clashing in the Matlab namespace.
-Support the function “mem1” is used frequently in another function.
+Suppose the function “mem1” is used frequently in another function.
 To avoid typing the fully resolved function name each time, use the import statement:

 function myfunc() import myproj.utils.mem1 mem1(arg1) mem1(arg2)

 Matlab packages can have private functions that are only accessible from functions in that level of the namespace.
 Continuing the example from above, if we added function:

 then only functions under +utils/ can see and use mysecret.m function.

 mysecret() is used directly, without